Technical Skills: Definitions and ExamplesJuly 9, 2020

 2. Use a self-study training program

 There’s a chance you may be able to acquire different skills through self-study programs.
-That could include “how-to” books, self-paced online lessons, or free training materials available from the different sources.
+That could include “how-to” books, self-paced online lessons, or free training materials available from different sources.

 3. Learn from a professional